sanket-naik/auto-complete/questions.md

+### Question 1:

-1. What is the difference between Component and PureComponent?
-Give an example where it might break my app.
+**What is the difference between Component and PureComponent?
+Give an example where it might break my app**
 ### Answer

 The major of a PureComponent & a Normal component is, PureComponents performs a shallow equality check on current and next props, and only re-renders if there are differences in both the versions of props.